 Integrating design principles for visual appeal

-In addition to the elements, there are several principles of landscape design basics to consider.
+In addition to the elements, there are several principles of landscape design to consider.
 Unity creates a sense of harmony by repeating colors, forms, or textures throughout the space.
 Balance can be achieved through symmetrical or asymmetrical arrangements.
 Proportion ensures that the size of elements is appropriate for the space.
 Rhythm is created by the repetition of elements, leading the eye through the landscape.
 By applying these principles, you can create a garden that’s both beautiful and well-designed.

 How to Begin Your Journey in Landscape Design for Beginners